microsoft/fin-ops-doc-scripts/data-entity-technical-reports/readme.md

 ## Contributing

 This project welcomes contributions and suggestions.
-For more information, see the (readme file)[../README.md].
+For more information, see the [readme file](../README.md).